Holo314/Coeffect/README.md

 ### Passing `Coeffect.Carrier` as a parameter

-It is possible to think of `Coeffect.Carrier` as a set of types that represent some context, each instance of `Coeffect.Carrier` represent a set of parameters that you can use explicitly.
+It is possible to think of `Coeffect.Carrier` as a set of types that represent some context, each instance of `Coeffect.Carrier` is a context contains the parameters that you can use.

-This is why it may be sometimes tempting to pass `Coeffect.Carrier` as a parameter to a method, but **you should never do this**.
+It is technically possible to pass `Coeffect.Carrier` as a parameter to a method, but **you should never do this**.

-This is several reasons, the first and most important of them is: the whole point of this library is to avoid passing contextual objects as parameters to a method.
-Passing `Coeffect.Carrier` as a parameter is basically using the `Coeffect` system to implement parameters!
+First of all, if you pass the `Coeffect.Carrier` object it means you can already pass normal parameters, so there is really never a need for that.

+Secondly it is very ugly, as discussed above the library uses the generic type of `Coeffect.Carrier` as a kind of "compile time linked list", so the full name of the type of the `Coeffect.Carrier` contains all the types that are bound to it.

+Thirdly, as a result of the second point, passing the `Coeffect.Carrier` object as a parameter couples the function that receives it to *every* type it contains, which both restrict the usage of the function, and more importantly expose other dependencies to it which can cause a security risk.

 Instead, any method that receive a `Coeffect.Carrier` parameter should transform it into `@WithContext` annotation: